Hold Me, Thrill Me, Kiss Me, Kill Me

 "Hold Me, Thrill Me, Kiss Me, Kill Me" is a song by Irish rock band U2.
-It was released as a single from the Batman Forever soundtrack album on 5 June 1995.
-A number-one single in their home country of Ireland, as well as in seven other countries, it reached number two on the UK Singles Chart, number sixteen on the US Billboard Hot 100, and number one on the Billboard Album Rock Tracks and Modern Rock Tracks charts.
+It was released as a single from the soundtrack album for the film Batman Forever on 5 June 1995 by Atlantic and Island Records.
+A number-one single in their home country of Ireland, as well as in seven other countries, it reached number two on the UK Singles Chart, number 16 on the US Billboard Hot 100, and number one on the Billboard Album Rock Tracks and Modern Rock Tracks charts.
 The song received Grammy Award nominations for Best Rock Performance by a Duo or Group with Vocal and Best Rock Song.
 The song is included on the compilation album The Best of 1990–2000 and the live album From the Ground Up: Edge's Picks from U2360°.
+Its music video was directed by Kevin Godley and Maurice Linnane.

 History

 "Hold Me, Thrill Me, Kiss Me, Kill Me" has its origins in the sessions for the band's 1993 album, Zooropa.
 Bono described it as being about "being in a rock band" and "being a star".
 The song's title comes from a play on the classic song "Hold Me, Thrill Me, Kiss Me" and it is actually visible (along with the titles of other unfinished tracks) on the album cover of Zooropa, written in purple text.

 U2's involvement with the soundtrack began when director Joel Schumacher attempted to create a cameo role for Bono as MacPhisto in Batman Forever, in which the character was intended to appear at a party scene.
 Although both tried to make the scene happen, they came to agree it was not suitable for the film.
 Instead, the band offered "Hold Me, Thrill Me, Kiss Me, Kill Me" as a contribution to the soundtrack.

 The song was played live on every show of the PopMart Tour as part of the encore and appeared at all 93 of the tour's concerts.
 It was not played again until the 2010 leg of the U2 360° Tour, opening the second encore.
 From there, it remained a permanent part of the encore until the end of the tour in 2011.
-Weird Al recorded a parody for his album Bad Hair Day titled "Cavity Search".
+"Weird Al" Yankovic recorded a parody for his album Bad Hair Day titled "Cavity Search".

 During U2's 2018 Experience + Innocence Tour, a new "Gotham Experience Remix" of the song was played during a brief intermission in the concerts.
 Remixed by St Francis Hotel, the track contains vocals by Gavin Friday and Arcade Fire's Régine Chassagne.
 In November 2018, the remix was released on a limited edition 12-inch vinyl single for Black Friday Record Store Day, with a remaster of the original song on the reverse side.